Turnout shatters records as Trump presidency hangs in the balance

 Mr. Trump also led among seniors, 52 percent to 47 percent, according to early exit polls.
 He led Mr. Biden in Florida by about 3 percentage points with more than 90 percent of the votes counted, triple his margin of victory from four years ago.

-But the president was running behind Mr. Biden in North Carolina and Ohio in incomplete vote totals.
+The president also was holding narrow leads over Mr. Biden in North Carolina and Ohio, with more than 75 percent of the vote counted in each state.
 Mr. Trump won both states in 2016; no Republican has ever won the presidency without winning Ohio.

+In the upper midwest, the president was leading Mr. Biden in Michigan and Wisconsin with about one-third of the votes counted.
+The former vice president had campaigned to re-establish the traditionally Democratic “blue wall” of working-class states that Mr. Trump won four years ago.

 Businesses boarded up in cities nationwide as merchants and law enforcement officials girded for violent demonstrations, depending on the outcome of the presidential election.
 More than 3,600 National Guard troops were activated across the country in anticipation of demonstrations and possible violence.
 Before sundown, crowds began to gather at Black Lives Matter Plaza near the White House, where a newly installed 8-foot-high metal fence surrounded the complex.